 STARBASE is a Department of Defense funded youth program developed to amplify and encourage the understanding of Science, Technology, Engineering and Math.
 The curriculum is taught by certified instructors…

 On April 8, 2024, a total solar eclipse crossed North America, passing over Mexico, the United States, and Canada.
 During a total solar eclipse, the Moon 1 passes between the Sun and Earth, completely blocking the face of the Sun and causing the sky to darken as if it were dawn or dusk.
-Millions of people across North America were able to witness this celestial event
+Millions of people across North America were able to witness this celestial event.
+Click on the YouTube link above and forward to the 4:04 mark to watch after the cloud cover subsided.

 Aquatic Mammals Spotted at the Cove